 Andy is a London-based writer and cultural historian.
-Currently he is writing an adaptation of Virginia Woolf’s last novel Between the Acts.
+Currently he is researching the life and work of E. H. Gombrich whilst adapting Virginia Woolf’s last novel Between the Acts.
 His latest book The Story of Pop Art is a readable history of the first ‘postmodern’ art movement and will be published by Octopus Books in January 2020.

 An engaging speaker and experienced lecturer, since 2005 he has taught 500 years of cultural history at galleries, museums, schools and universities across Europe and the United States.